chanzuckerberg/shasta-docs/docs/index.md

 # Welcome to the Shasta User Guides

-This site contains guides, tutorials and other information for users of the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
+This site contains FAQs, public assemblies, guides, tutorials and other information for users of the [Shasta](https://github.com/chanzuckerberg/shasta) assembler.
 Shasta is a denovo assembler for Nanopore reads.

 The Shasta man pages and algorithmic overview can be found in the Shasta [documentation](https://chanzuckerberg.github.io/shasta/).